 The U.S. and Netherlands-based Cradle to Cradle Products Innovation Institute developed a global standard that’s used by future-focused designers, brands, retailers and manufacturers to make safe, circular and equitable materials and products.
 Bronze is the first level of certification — a foundation for advancement to silver, gold and platinum levels — evaluating products in five categories: material health, materials reuse, renewable energy and carbon management, water management and social justice.
 Read more about our certification.

-3 Actual data is collected for production, assembly and distribution facilities and certain warehouses globally.
+2 Actual data is collected for most production, assembly, distribution and warehouse facilities globally.
 For all other facilities, data is estimated based on the assumptions below:

-4 Data associated with activities not related with production, assembly or distribution are excluded.
+3 Data associated with non-routine activities not related with production, assembly or distribution are excluded.

-6 Data associated with the majority of fleet fuel usage has not been included.
+5 Data associated with fleet fuel usage has not been included.

 § Based on the sites listed in "Item1: Business" of the company's Form 10-K for the related year.